Skronky/BrickBuilder/README.md

 ## Contributing

 Pull requests are welcome.
-See `DEVELOPER.docx` for package structure, design decisions, and contribution guidelines.
+See `DEVELOPER.md` for package structure, design decisions, and contribution guidelines.

 If you have a more complete `parts.lst`, submitting it as a PR is one of the easiest ways to improve LDraw search coverage for everyone.